OCamlPro/superbol-studio-oss/README.md

 control-flow proves invaluable when it comes to decipher its overall logic.
 To do this, open the command palette (or type
 <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>), and select `SuperBOL:
-Show control-flow` (you can also right click and select `Show control-flow` in the menu).
+Show Control-flow` (you can also right click and select `Show Control-flow` in the menu).
 You are then presented with a list of portions of program to consider (either the entire program, or individiual sections): select one element to see the corresponding CFG.